The Texas Longhorn traces its roots to 1493 when Christopher Columbus brought Spanish cattle to Santa Domingo

 In 1927, the Federal government moved to preserve the Texas Longhorn.
 The Wichita Mountains Wildlife Refuge was established in Oklahoma and another herd was established on the Fort Niobrara National Wildlife Refuge at Valentine, Nebraska.
 The State of Texas also formed its own herd.

 By 1964, there were about 1,500 head of genuine Texas Longhorn cattle in existence, a third in the Federal refuges, the State of Texas herd, zoos, parks and other private herds.
 Today, there are more than 250,000 registered head of Texas Longhorn cattle.
-They are representative of the strong, independent and resilient sprit of the land they have inhabited for 600 years.
+They are representative of the strong, independent and resilient spirit of the land they have inhabited for 600 years.